How to Recover from Burnout: 3 steps from a Depression Therapist

 How to recover from burnout Step 3: Prioritize activities that rejuvenate

 It sounds obvious, but when you’re burned out, these are often the first to go.
 It’s not just as simple as saying yup, I’ll start my daily yoga routine again!
 Give yourself some understanding that burnout happens, and that it may take some time to get out of it.
+You can think of these activities as part of the opposite of burnout.

 Again, start with that very first step of burnout recovery, asking yourself where you find joy.
 What do you love to do?
 What nourishes you when you are depleted?
 What gives you energy?
 Simply keeping the question top of mind will start the ball rolling.